-RECO remains committed to protecting the public interest through a fair, safe and informed marketplace.
+RECO is committed to protecting the public interest through a fair, safe and informed marketplace.
 This includes:

-- Inspections: Conducting routine inspections of brokerage offices to ensure they comply with REBBA;
+- Inspections: We conduct routine inspections of brokerage offices to ensure they comply with REBBA and to educate brokerages.

-- Complaints: Addressing inquiries, concerns and complaints about the conduct of real estate professionals.
-Depending on the severity of the offence, RECO conducts a thorough investigation by gathering and reviewing evidence, and determining the appropriate course of action;
+- Complaints: We address inquiries, concerns and complaints about the conduct of real estate professionals.
+Depending on the severity of the offence, RECO conducts a thorough investigation by gathering and reviewing evidence, and determining the appropriate course of action.

-- Insurance: Establishing and administering an insurance program that includes consumer deposit protection; and
+- Insurance: We establish and administer an insurance program that includes consumer deposit protection.

-- Consumer Education: Providing helpful buying and selling information to consumers.
+- Consumer education: We provide helpful buying and selling information to consumers.

 RECO has a number of initiatives to educate consumers about the home buying and selling experience and the value of a regulated real estate sector.
 Our website has a wealth of information for consumers, including:

 - Real Estate Professional Search: Our search feature allows consumers to confirm whether they are dealing with someone who is legally registered to trade in real estate in Ontario, and whether that person has been the subject of a charge or conviction.

 - Complaints: Consumers can submit a complaint if they have concerns about a registered real estate professional or someone holding themselves out as such.
 The complaint form and information about the process are available on RECO’s website.

 - Ask Joe: This column by RECO Registrar Joe Richer appears each Saturday in the Toronto Star.
 Joe answers questions on a variety of topics such as protecting your deposit, bully offers, bidding wars and how real estate agents get paid.